Financing your studies

 For example, if you earn £27,000 per year, you will pay back 9% of £1,281, which is £115 per year - that's just 9.60 per month.

 Your repayments will come straight out of your pay, you’ll see them in your pay slip.
 If your earnings drop below the threshold, you’ll stop paying.

 Read more on the Government student finance website.

 We offer a range of bursaries to support eligible students studying on our degree courses.
 Unlike your loan, these don’t have to be paid back and don’t affect your eligibility to state support.

 You could be eligible if you’re:

-1 March 2019 – applications for bursaries open.
-Visit our finance page to find out more and apply (when they open).
+Applications for bursaries open on 1 April 2020.
+Visit our finance page to find out more and apply.

 There are plenty of opportunities to work at Hartpury while you’re here.
 If you’re passionate and motivated, our Student Ambassador scheme could be a great way to earn money while working flexibly around your studies.
 You could be helping at recruitment events such as open days or careers fairs, sharing your expertise and experience with potential students, or doing office work with the marketing team.